rebuild-lang/rfcs/text/00014-block_grouping.md

   # else block
 end
 ```

-The `:` is always placed last on a line.
-Only whitespaces and comments are allowed after it.
+Please note that after `end` marker no further arguments are allowed.

-The `end` frames the whole invocation, no matter how many block arguments are involved.
+The recognition of blocks shall be done in the 'block grouping' filter pass without any context.

-Again this rule is very simple, but very effective.
+### Error handling

-Unlike Python with the expected `end` statement, we can catch most indentation errors.
+With the rules for unindented lines and the required `end` marker, we should able to catch and recover most indentation errors.
 ```rebuild
 if condition:
   # true code